-Rates: The average nightly rate on the hotel’s website starts at $199, but you can also book Lost Pines with your NEA Vacations discount.
+Rates: The average nightly rate on the hotel’s website starts at $199, but you can also book Lost Pines with your NEA Travel discount.

 Driving distances: 2 hours 15 minutes from Houston, Texas | 3 hours from Corpus Christie and Dallas, Texas | 5 hours 20 minutes from Shreveport, Louisiana